RhizomeDB/dbsp-notes/README.md

 (TODO: maybe it should use the circuit's current timestamp.
 I need to do some experimentation with timestamps because I think I can simplify the model slightly)

-Implementations MAY support user defined aggregates, but MUST support the aggregate functions described in the [specification for the query language][PomoLogic].
+Implementations MAY support user defined aggregates, but MUST support the aggregate functions described in the [specification for the query language][PomoLogic Aggregates].

 If additional aggregates are supported, they MUST be pure functions, and implementations are RECOMMENDED to enforce this constraint.